-An introduction to history as a process.
-Focus on the development of those skills and levels of intellectual maturity essential to doing history.
+Introduction to history as a discipline and as a process.
+Focus on the development of historical-mindedness and those skills and levels of intellectual maturity essential to doing history.
 Writing intensive.
+History and Social Studies majors should take the course in the sophomore year.

 Prerequisite: sophomore standing.